Quinall/List-Queue-Implementation/README.md

-# List-Queue-Implementation

-Singly Linked List in C++
+# Queue Implementation in C++

-This repository contains a simple implementation of a singly linked list in C++.
+This repository contains a simple implementation of a queue data structure in C++.

-Description
+## Description
-The provided C++ code implements a singly linked list data structure along with basic operations such as insertion at the front and deletion from the front.
-It also includes functions to calculate the size of the list and print its contents.

-Functions
-void insert_front(slistEl *&list, int data): Inserts a new element with the given data at the front of the list. void delete_front(slistEl *&list): Deletes the first element from the list. int size(slistEl *p): Returns the number of elements in the list. void print(slistEl *p): Prints the contents of the list.

-Usage
+The code consists of a `queue` class that implements basic queue operations such as enqueue, dequeue, front, and print.
+The queue is implemented using a singly linked list.

+## Code Overview

+1. **Structure Definition (`slistEl`):**
+   - Defines a structure `slistEl` representing a node in the linked list.
+Each node contains a pointer to the next node (`next`) and an integer value (`data`).

+2. **Queue Class (`queue`):**
+   - Implements a queue data structure using a singly linked list.
+   - Member variables:
+     - `head`: Points to the first element in the queue.
+     - `tail`: Points to the last element in the queue.
+   - Member functions:
+     - `queue()`: Constructor to initialize the queue.
+     - `~queue()`: Destructor to deallocate memory.
+     - `empty()`: Checks if the queue is empty.
+     - `front()`: Returns the front element of the queue.
+     - `enqueue(int v)`: Inserts a new element at the end of the queue.
+     - `dequeue()`: Removes the front element from the queue.
+     - `print()`: Prints all elements in the queue.

+3. **Main Function (`main()`):**
+   - Creates a queue object `Q`.
+   - Generates 10 random integers and enqueues them into the queue.
+   - Prints the queue and the front element.
+   - Dequeues two elements from the queue, prints the queue and the front element, and enqueues a new random integer.
+   - Repeats the dequeue/enqueue process for a total of 10 iterations.
+   - Dequeues the remaining elements from the queue and prints the queue.

+## How to Use

+To use this code:
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Compile the code using a C++ compiler.
+2. Compile the C++ code using a C++ compiler.
-Run the compiled executable.
+3. Run the compiled executable.
-The program will generate a list of 20 random integers between 0 and 99, insert them into the list, print the list, delete all elements, and print the empty list.

-Note
-This code is intended for educational purposes and demonstrates a basic implementation of a singly linked list in C++.

-Feel free to modify and extend the code according to your requirements.